 - 1.1.
-This policy sets out our expectations from our learners, employers, stakeholders and staff in relation to bullying. - 1.2.
+This policy sets out our expectations from our learners, employers, stakeholders and staff in relation to bullying and harrassment - 1.2.
 TRS Training recognise that bullying or harassment, especially if left unaddressed, can have a devastating effect on individuals.
 It can be a barrier to their learning and have serious consequences for their mental health.
 It is unlawful to discriminate against an individual because of their age, disability, religion and belief, gender reassignment, marriage and civil partnership, pregnancy and maternity, race, sex and sexual orientation. - 1.3.
 We do not accept any acts of bullying or harassment in or out of the workplace.
-The way in which we will deal with such incidents is described in this policy.
+The way in which we will deal with such incidents is described in this policy. - 1.4.
+There is a separate policy to specifically relates to sexual harassment and this should be read in addition to this policy.